 This stunning hike near Samokov; just one hour from Sofia, crosses over eight foot bridges, and is an easy, relaxed and refreshing walk suitable as a day trip from Sofia and perfect for kids.

 The trail winds around the clear, flowing waters of the Beli Iskar River and the landscapes alternate from valleys with narrow gorges, peculiar rock formations and old coniferous forests.

 The views from this eco-trail are stunning!
 It will take you around ninety minutes to reach the last bridge and after that you have the choice as to whether to continue for 20 minutes onto the mountain hut Orlovo gnezdo (Eagle’s Nest) where you can eat in the restaurant.

-A Weekend In Burgas (Bourgas)
+Do You Fancy A Weekend In Burgas (Bourgas)

-As we previously mentioned, Burgas is an important touristic center, and we were delighted by the slow and relaxing holiday atmosphere we found there.
+As we previously mentioned, Burgas is an important touristic centre, and we were delighted by the slow and relaxing holiday atmosphere we found there.
 Although you will not find any there are no spectacular sights in Burgas, we think it is a nice place to spend a few days.

-Sofia Alternative Tour: Scavenger Hunt
+Take Part In A Sofia Alternative Tour: Scavenger Hunt

 Melnik is a charming small town in southern Bulgaria that is an excellent place to visit if want to explore more of the country and is a logical stop if you’re travelling from Sofia to Thessaloniki, Greece.
 Though it is a popular holiday destination amongst locals, Melnik doesn’t get a lot of international tourism and this is a real shame as it is a picturesque gem and a great glimpse into pastoral life in Bulgaria.